Basil Valdez: Biography

 Valdez recalled in a 2024 interview that his impromptu performance in a Catholic retreat, which he attended while being a college freshman, marked the beginning of his journey.
-Despite he barely knew to play the guitar that time, he substituted for the designated guitarist who had fell ill.
+Despite he barely knew to play the guitar that time, he substituted for the designated guitarist who had fallen ill.
 He played and sang continuously until he "ran out of songs" and ended singing "The Fool on the Hill" by the Beatles and "Alfie" by Dionne Warwick.

 Valdez became the leading balladeer as Original Pilipino Music (OPM) flourished in the 1970s.
 He was a member of the Circus Band, which also produced other soloists including Hajji Alejandro, Tillie Moreno, Jacqui Magno, Pat Castillo, Pabs Dadivas and Richard Tann.
 It was Valdez who recruited Alejandro to the band after the latter's performance in Ateneo de Manila University where the former and his fellow alumni, Apo Hiking Society, were among the guests.
 The band was to conduct for a nationwide campus tour.

 After the breakup of the band, Valdez, Alejandro and Moreno, briefly formed another band Lovelife, until they became solo artists.

-Valdez has been a recording artist since 1977 when he recorded "Ngayon at Kailanman"—a wedding song, and the album containing it.
+Valdez has been a recording artist since 1977 when he recorded "Ngayon at Kailanman", a wedding song, and the album containing it.
 He interpreted the works by composers, Ryan Cayabyab—his long-time musical director; and George Canseco—recording 25.
 He also have collaboration with Willy Cruz, a composer and conductor; as well as Louie Ocampo and composer Ernani Cuenco.